 George SÃ¡nchez-CalderÃ³n and Tom Scicluna, who will create newly-commissioned outdoor works.

 Co-organized by MAM Associate Curators RenÃ© Morales and Diana Nawi, the exhibition explores ideas pertaining to the local built environment; the city of Miami as both a historical object and a psychological state; site-specificity and the nature of display within domestic versus museum contexts; and the dynamic relationship between artistic and curatorial practice.

 â€œWith this project, we have asked artists to intervene in the exhibition design and other functions that normally fall within the purview of museum staff, from programming to marketing," said Morales.
 "In part, this is meant as a nod to the collaborative, artist-driven initiatives that have become so ubiquitous in Miami, constituting one of the defining tendencies of the local art scene."

 â€œAs someone who is new to Miami, Iâ€™ve been incredibly impressed with the depth and diversity of artistic practice here,â€ said Nawi. â€œOrganizing this exhibition has been an invaluable opportunity to explore the cityâ€™s rich and varied arts scene and to see how the unique context of Miami has shaped artists who live and work here.â€

 New Work Miami 2013 is organized by Miami Art Museum and co-curated by MAM Associate Curators RenÃ© Morales and Diana Nawi.
-Support is provided by Nedra & Mark Oren and Dorothy & Aaron Podhurst.If you love Soul Of Miami, please consider leaving a testimonial.
+Support is provided by Nedra & Mark Oren and Dorothy & Aaron Podhurst.Thank you for using Soul Of Miami!